vboussange/vboussange.github.io/content/post/primer_mechanistic_inference/index.md

       1.225 μs (12 allocations: 432 bytes)

-This is what makes Julia great for model calibration and inference!
+This property makes Julia particularly well-suited for model calibration and inference: models written in native Julia are automatically compatible with AD-based inference frameworks.
-Write your model in Julia, and any inference method using AD will be able to work with your model!

-To learn more about AD in Julia, check-out this [cool blog-post](https://gdalle.github.io/AutodiffTutorial/) and [this short presentation](https://gdalle.github.io/JuliaCon2024-AutoDiff/#/title-slide).
+For comprehensive coverage of AD in Julia, consult this [tutorial](https://gdalle.github.io/AutodiffTutorial/) and [technical presentation](https://gdalle.github.io/JuliaCon2024-AutoDiff/#/title-slide).

 Now let’s get started with inference.

 # Mechanistic inference

-## The mechanistic model and the data
+## The Mechanistic Model and Synthetic Data Generation

 We’ll use a simple dynamical community model, the [Lotka Volterra](https://en.wikipedia.org/wiki/Lotka–Volterra_equations) model,